boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

 Forces all the existing callbacks to run, as if the event occurred.

+Callbacks will be called from last to first (last callback added executes first), allowing for logical layering of dependencies.

+During an event, changes to the callback list are ignored (callbacks can't remove other callbacks for the same event).

 #### `fio_state_callback_clear`

 ```c
 void fio_state_callback_clear(callback_type_e);
 ```

-Clears all the existing callbacks for the event.
+Clears all the existing callbacks for the event (doesn't effect a currently firing event).

 ## Pub/Sub Services